Hank0626/ltsf/README.md

+# 🚀 LTSF: A Baseline Aggregator for Long-Term Time-Series Forecasting
 [![PyPI version](https://badge.fury.io/py/ltsf.svg)](https://badge.fury.io/py/ltsf)
-# LTSF: A Baseline Aggregator for Long-Term Time-Series Forecasting

-LTSF is a Python package that simplifies the process of implementing and testing various state-of-the-art models for long-term time-series forecasting.
+LTSF is a Python 🐍 package that simplifies the process of implementing and testing various state-of-the-art models 🧠 for long-term time-series forecasting 📈.
 This package supports the majority of current leading baselines, offering a user-friendly interface to perform LTSF tasks effortlessly.

-LTSF enables users to employ their desired model with a single-line configuration and provides the tools to create training, validation, and testing datasets effortlessly.
+LTSF enables users to employ their desired model with a single-line configuration and provides the tools 🛠️ to create training, validation, and testing datasets effortlessly.
 By further utilizing LTSF's training interface, users can train and test their models using only a few lines of code.

-## Supported Baselines
+## 🔧 Supported Baselines

 The table below shows the supported baselines with their corresponding references and links to their original implementation: